-We are exposed to concentrated risks associated with the agricultural industry and commodity prices.
+We and District Associations are exposed to concentrated risks associated with the agricultural industry and commodity prices.

-We are chartered to make loans to District Associations and other financing institutions (OFIs), as provided in the Farm Credit Act.
+We are chartered to make loans to District Associations and other financial institutions (OFIs), as provided in the Farm Credit Act.
 Due to these statutory provisions, we have a significant concentration of lending to agricultural concerns.
 Our loan portfolio consists of wholesale loans to District Associations, OFIs and participations with other lenders in loans to eligible borrowers.
-Our earnings, loan growth and the credit quality of our lending portfolio can be impacted significantly by the general state of the agricultural economy.Production agriculture remains a cyclical business that is heavily influenced by the demand for U.S. agricultural products, which in turn impacts the demand for loans and financial services offered by us and District Associations and our ability to make payments on Systemwide Debt Securities.
-Factors that could affect demand for or supply of U.S. agricultural products include:
+Our earnings, loan growth and the credit quality of our lending portfolio can be impacted significantly by the general state of the agricultural economy.
+Production agriculture remains a cyclical business that is heavily influenced by the demand for U.S. agricultural products and by commodity prices.
+Regional agricultural economies within our territory can be impacted by weather, domestic and international demand for food and other agricultural products and other factors.
+Extreme seasonal conditions can substantially impact grain harvests and commodity prices and, ultimately, impact the credit quality of agricultural borrowers.
+In addition, declining land values are a potential lending risk following periods of sustained, rapid land value increases.